 The rapporteur is the chair of the rapporteur group meeting, although he/she may delegate this responsibility to others for specific issues (e.g. for chairing ad hoc groups).

 Before the close of the meeting, the rapporteur clearly sums up the significant aspects of the meeting including the points of agreement and disagreement.
-These should be written so that there is very little chance for misunderstanding.
-It is particularly important to document any decision taken which was not unopposed (see Section 8, below).
+It is particularly important to document any agreement reached which was not unopposed.

 One of the more difficult tasks that a rapporteur faces is to determine when a draft Recommendation has had sufficient discussion by the rapporteur group and consensus has been achieved.
-Unfortunately, there is no single definition for consensus although it is generally agreed that consensus requires that all views and objections be considered and that an effort be made towards their resolution.
+There is no single definition for consensus although it is generally agreed that consensus requires that all views and objections be considered and that an effort be made towards their resolution.
 One definition states that consensus shall be more than a simple majority but not necessarily unanimity.
 Another definition states that there are no sustained objections.

 Since the discussion of the meaning of consensus is never ending, this clause will not continue this discussion but will concentrate on procedures to be considered when the group of experts (or the rapporteur) shall make a decision.